yearninlearnin/escapehelpdesk/README.md

-escaped the helpdesk now time to get to work
+damn I need to get a Mac